 En-Bloc Capsulectomy & Implant Removal

+You may need an En-Bloc capsulectomy/implant removal if you are experiencing issues with your breast implants after augmentation.
 Any time there is an implant in the body, the natural response is to form a sac of scar tissue around the foreign body.
 This is termed a capsule.
 Every woman with a breast implant has a capsule around her implant.
 Normally, the capsule is soft and thin, like a balloon.
-However, in some cases the capsule can be become thickened and abnormal, termed capsular contracture.
+However, in some cases the capsule can become thickened and abnormal, termed capsular contracture.
+If you have this problem, consider getting an En-Bloc capsulectomy in Thousand Oaks.

 Before & After Photos